Welcome to the MET Community

 Boston University is known for its progressive diversity, as demonstrated by a number of milestones that you can see, to great effect, on the BU Timeline.
 At MET, we uphold the values and fearless innovation that make BU a great university (ranked #39 in the nation and #32 in the world by U.S. News & World Report).
 As a student at MET, you will benefit from high academic standards and a rigorous education that embraces the latest developments, approaches, and technologies that drive industry.
 Our accreditation and awards represent our success at providing a solid education and preparation for the work place:

-- In big news for 2016, U.S. News & World Report ranked MET’s fully online Master of Criminal Justice at #1 on the list of 55 Best Online Graduate Criminal Justice Programs.
-The master’s in Computer Information Systems was #3 out of the 48 Best Online Graduate Information Technology Programs, and the six Master of Science degree programs in management placed #6 on the list of 130 Best Online Graduate Business Programs (excluding MBAs).
+- In the news for 2017, U.S. News & World Report ranked MET’s fully online Master of Criminal Justice at #4 on the list of Best Online Graduate Criminal Justice Programs.
+The master’s in Computer Information Systems was also #4 out of the Best Online Graduate Information Technology Programs, and the six Master of Science degree programs in management placed #10 on the list of Best Online Graduate Business Programs (excluding MBAs).

 - MET’s programs in Information Security are certified by the Committee on National Security Systems, and were instrumental in BU’s designation as a National Center of Academic Excellence in Information Assurance Education and Research by the National Security Agency and Department of Homeland Security.